Miley Cyrus’s 19-Year-Old Sister Noah Cyrus Takes Sizzling Selfie Flaunting Tattoos In Car

 It seems that Miley Cyrus isn’t the only one in the Cyrus family who enjoys scandalizing the public and stirring up a bit of controversy.
-Miley’s 19-year-old sister Noah Cyrus has 5.2 million Instagram followers of her own, and constantly surprises them with a mix of shots, from sizzling photos that flaunt her cleavage and other elements of her physique, to moody shots that capture her artistic side.
+Miley’s 19-year-old sister Noah Cyrus has 5.2 million Instagram followers of her own, and she is constantly surprising them with a mix of shots, from sizzling photos that flaunt her assets, to moody shots that capture her artistic side.

-In her latest Instagram update, Noah shared a selfie taken while she was in the car, and the snap had a more casual vibe than what she normally shares on Instagram.
-Noah rocked a white tank that scooped low, although the car seat blocked any hint of cleavage that may have tantalized her fans.
-She kept the accessories simple, adding a bracelet and silver necklace, and topped the look off with a bright green short-sleeved jacket.
-Noah was feeling the color green, and also added a pop of green to her beauty look.
+In her latest Instagram update, Noah shared a selfie taken while she was in the car.
+The snap had a more casual vibe than what she normally shares on Instagram.
+The youngest Cyrus sister rocked a white tank that scooped low, although the car seat blocked most of what the top looked like.
+She kept her accessories simple, adding a bracelet and silver necklace, and she topped off her outfit with a bright green short-sleeved jacket.
+Noah was feeling the color green, adding a pop of it to her eyes.

 Her makeup was flawless, with her skin gently illuminated and her eyebrows on point.
 Her dark locks were straight and shiny, and she opted for a neutral lip color that accentuated her lush lips.
 In the snap, she was reaching out towards the individual taking the picture with her hand outstretched.